webriq/webriq-gatsby-webriq-cms-starter-template/posts/glue-of-the-jam-stack.md

 ---
 title: WebriQ Technology Stack - The Glue of the JAM Stack
+author: Philippe Bodart
+banner: /img/uploads/1_udwr6iopiem_vyoexbvbhw.png
 shortdesc: We have been building websites on the JAM Stack for over 2 Years.
 Wanted to share with you our latest implementations and technology choices for the JAM Stack.
-updatedDate: 2018-07-18T07:48:26.767Z
+updatedDate: 2018-07-18T07:51:09.904Z
 cmsUserSlug: glue-of-the-jam-stack
-date: 2018-06-22T00:00:00.000Z
+date: 2018-06-20T16:00:00.000Z
-author: Philippe Bodart
-leadtag: null
-metadesc: WebriQ is the GLUE of the JAM Stack
-metakeywords: "JAM Stack, Headless CMS, GIT based CMS"
-banner: 1_udwr6iopiem_vyoexbvbhw
+categories: "headless cms, git based cms"
 ---

 # Things to Remember